Minijump/Squirrel/README.md

 ### To Fix
 * Yahoo data sources: default value of list field (see generateAdditionalArgs); try to use existing component?
 Probably the same problem for dict?
-* edit action: default values not set for dictionnaries (expl in relace vals:) => Note: the value is set by method fillData but only in the textarea, as the widget is initialized before (in addInputs), the value does not appear in the widget

 ### To do MVP
 * Improve actions